eaprelsky/infodynamics/book/16_the_information_universe.md

 ### Where Are We Going?

-Information physics opens possibilities for:
+Information dynamics opens possibilities for:
 - **Enhanced human consciousness** through technological augmentation of biological electrical systems
 - **Artificial consciousness** creating new forms of electrical information processing
 - **Collective consciousness** networks of individual conscious systems operating as unified entities